elbeardmorez/nixTools/backup/README.md

 where:

-  -I, --include <SOURCES>  : file containing source paths to backup,
+  -i, --include <SOURCES>  : file containing source paths to backup,
                              one per line

 and [OPTIONS] can be: